everyx/node-email-verifier/packages/email-verifier/README.md

 A Node.js library for email verification without sending any emails.

 It's based on the Go [AfterShip/email-verifier](https://github.com/AfterShip/email-verifier) library and use [node-ffi-rs](https://github.com/zhangyuang/node-ffi-rs) for the FFI call.

-Currently, it only supports Linux systems and has exported two methods:
-`suggestDomain` and `verify`, with SMTP verification not enabled.
+Currently, it it only supports Linux and Windows systems, and has exported two methods: `suggestDomain` and `verify`, with SMTP verification not enabled.

 More information, checkout [AfterShip/email-verifier](https://github.com/AfterShip/email-verifier).